lamak-qaizar/lamak-qaizar.github.io/docs/about.markdown

 ### Hi there :wave:

-I am a programmer and coach with ten odd years of experience.
+I am a programmer and coach with twelve years of experience.

 Early in my career, I was fortunate to be programming at a company that scaled from one server to several hundreds.
 Besides writing bucket loads of lot of code, I was exposed to a wide array of tools and technologies and learnt how to find bottlenecks in architecture.
 I also met some fantastic people there from whom I learnt my engineering chops.